 [Relevant text from sections 3.4, 3.5, 3.7, 3.8, 3.10, 3.11 and 5.1 of the SPC should be included as appropriate in user-friendly wording.]

 [Sub-headings should be used in this section to list warnings and precautions.
-For certain veterinary medicinal product not all sub-headings may be relevant, in this case the heading should not be
+For certain veterinary medicinal product not all sub-headings may be relevant.
+Where the statement “Not applicable” appears in the SPC the relevant sub-heading should not be

-Included.]
+included in the combined label and package leaflet.]

 [For warning on accidental self-administration, etc. include statement as it appears in the SPC section 3.5.]